sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 #### Create an overlay for Sourcegraph

+**IMPORTANT NOTE**: Please create your own sets of overlays within the 'overlays' directory and refrain from making changes to the other directories to prevent potential conflicts during future updates and ensure a seamless upgrade process.

 1. Ensure you have met [all the prerequisites](../kustomize/index.md#prerequisites) with your private reference repository available locally
 2. Create a duplicate of the `new/overlays/template` folder within the `new/overlays` directory
 3. Rename the duplicate to the name of your cluster environment (ex. `prod`, `staging`, `aws`, etc) --this would be the name of your overlay: $OVERLAY_NAME